brajeshwar/brajeshwar.github.io/_posts/2003/2003-10-20-bug-in-desktop-blog-publishing-software-zempt.md

----
-layout: post
-title: Bug in desktop blog publishing software, Zempt
+# Bug in desktop blog publishing software, Zempt
----

 This is likely a bug with one of the famous desktop blog publishing software, [Zempt 0.3](http://www.zempt.com/), every time I do an editing, like changing spellings or whatever editing of an already posted "post", it adds another entry in my archive though the display on the blog is fine.
 I realize this when I saw that the previous and next in the entries have the same title while I was still on the same page.